yuma-dev/clip-library/README.md

+Here's the updated README with the new feature point added:

+---

 # Clip Library
 ![Title Image](https://github.com/user-attachments/assets/26aac2d1-d5a8-442d-9831-29941401de52)
 Clip Library is a versatile desktop application designed to manage and enhance your video clip collection.
 Built to complement OBS Studio and other video capture tools, it offers a user-friendly interface for organizing, editing, and exporting your clips.